carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 Developers should participate in code reviews as both reviewers and reviewees.
 If someone is kind enough to review your code, you should return the favor for someone else.
-Note that anyone is welcome to review and give feedback on a patch, but only people with Subversion write access can approve it.
+Note that anyone is welcome to review and give feedback on a patch, but only people with GitHub commit access can approve it.

 There is a web based code review tool that can optionally be used for code reviews.
 See :doc:`Phabricator`.